-It is permitted to wear a cap, hat, or visor or to use blinders that comply with Rule 5.5.5.
+It is permitted to wear a cap, hat, or visor and to use blinders that comply with Rule 5.5.5 and 5.5.6.
+A Cap or visor made with a flexible material may touch the rear sight.
+A cap or visor that is made of non-flexible and stiff/hard material is not allowed to touch the rear sight.